| EXECUTIVE SUMMARY

 fold increase in any major region.

 24. What are the stakes?
-We do not know whether
+We do not know whether technological developments will make it possible to feed

 over 8 much less 12 billion people in the 21st century.